xpdustry/distributor/README.md

 **Distributor** is a plugin framework which provides a powerful command system, better Mindustry API bindings and other nice features, making plugin development time much faster.

-Here is the list of the available modules:

 ## Usage

 To develop a plugin using Distributor, you will first need to add the Xpdustry repository in your `build.gradle` such as :